Easy-Cloud-in/n8n-deployment-docker/README.md

 All configuration is managed through a single `.env` file.
 An example with all available options is provided in `.env.example`.

+**Key Configuration:**

+- `BASE_DIR`: Specifies the root directory on the host machine where all persistent data (database, n8n data, backups, logs) will be stored.
+Defaults to `/opt/n8n-data` if not set.
+- `DEPLOYMENT_TYPE`: Determines which services and features are enabled (e.g., `local`, `s3`, `traefik`, `production`).
+- Other variables control database credentials, S3 details, Traefik settings, etc.

 The setup script will automatically generate secure credentials and create the necessary configuration based on your selected deployment type.

 ### Manual Configuration